tteguayco/PowerShell-Analyzers/Readme.md

 2. Go to Settings and paste `powershell.scriptAnalysis.settingsPath` into the search bar.
 3. Set it to the path of the _PSScriptAnalyzerSettings.psd1_ file to use our settings.

+### Suppressing PSScriptAnalyzer rules

+Occasionally there is good reason to ignore an analyzer warning.
+In this case add the `[Diagnostics.CodeAnalysis.SuppressMessage('Rule Code', Justification = 'Explain reason.')]` attribute to the cmdlet's `param()`.
+For more information, see the module's [documentation](https://docs.microsoft.com/en-us/powershell/utility-modules/psscriptanalyzer/using-scriptanalyzer?view=ps-modules#suppressing-rules).

 ## Contributing and support

 Bug reports, feature requests, comments, questions, code contributions, and love letters are warmly welcome, please do so via GitHub issues and pull requests.
 Please adhere to our [open-source guidelines](https://lombiq.com/open-source-guidelines) while doing so.